|Nutrition Facts (per serving)|

 We're fascinated with the idea of making tree syrups, but the idea of tapping multiple trees and boiling vast quantities of sap for hours is a little daunting.
 So we were thrilled to learn we could make a quicker, easier syrup by boiling the bark of the shagbark hickory tree (Carya ovata).
 It's easy to harvest bark without damaging the tree, and the syrup is light, sweet, and has a distinctive smoky flavor.

-- 1 pound shagbark hickory bark pieces
+1 pound shagbark hickory bark pieces

-- Preheat your oven to 350 F.
+Preheat your oven to 350 F.

-- Rinse off the bark to get rid of any bugs and spider webs.
-It's ok to scrub with a sponge or scouring pad, but don't use soap.
+Rinse off the bark to get rid of any bugs and spider webs.
+It's OK to scrub with a sponge or scouring pad, but don't use soap.
 Discard any pieces with lichen growing on them.
 Lichen has its own taste, and it's neither smoky nor sweet.
 (While many lichens are edible, they are highly acidic and require special preparation to make them palatable.)

-- Spread the bark pieces on a cookie sheet and roast them for 20 to 25 minutes.
+Spread the bark pieces on a cookie sheet and roast them for 20 to 25 minutes.
 They should smell lightly smoky and spicy when you take them out of the oven.

-- Transfer the bark pieces to a large pot and add enough water to cover.
+Transfer the bark pieces to a large pot and add enough water to cover.
 Bring the water to a boil, then reduce the heat and simmer for 30 minutes.

-- Strain the liquid and throw away the bark, thanking it for its service.
+Strain the liquid and throw away the bark, thanking it for its service.
 Measure the liquid and return it to the pot.
 Add an equal amount of sugar, and bring the mixture to a boil.
 Reduce the heat to a low boil/high simmer, and keep it on the heat, whisking regularly to avoid scorching.

 If your syrup crystallizes with time, pour it back into the pan, reheat, and stir to dissolve.
 Don't worry, the syrup will still taste fine.
 Even maple syrup crystallizes when it's been in the refrigerator for a while.

-- To prevent crystallization in the first place, you can substitute corn syrup for some of the sugar (this also works in sorbets, to keep the texture smooth).
+To prevent crystallization in the first place, you can substitute corn syrup for some of the sugar (this also works in sorbets, to keep the texture smooth).
 Corn syrup is an invert sugar, which means it prevents crystals from forming.
 Sugar is composed of jagged-edged particles, which naturally form crystals when cooked into a syrup.
-Try substituting corn syrup for 25% of your sugar to avoid crystallization.
+Try substituting corn syrup for 25 percent of your sugar to avoid crystallization.
 Or, add a dash of cream of tartar or citric acid to your syrup, to prevent crystals from forming.

+The bark is the most distinctive feature of the shagbark hickory (hence its name).
 Large pieces of thick bark turn up at the ends, giving the tree trunk a shaggy look.
 To harvest the bark for this recipe, break off pieces of bark four to six inches long from the loose, shaggy ends of the bark strips.
 Don't peel off any bark that is firmly attached to the trunk of the tree.
 This may open up wounds that invite insect, fungal, or bacterial predation.